Novell: Origins as a hardware company

 The company began as Novell Data Systems Inc. (NDSI), a computer systems company located in Orem, Utah that intended to manufacture and market small business computers, computer terminals, and other peripherals.
 It was co-founded by George Canova and Jack Davis, two experienced computer industry executives.
 While some later sources place the creation of Novell Data Systems as having happened in 1979, more contemporaneous sources are in accordance with it happening in August 1980.
 Canova became president of the new company and Davis was in charge of sales and marketing.
 The suggestion for the company's name came from Canova's wife, who thought it meant "new" in French (in fact the French word is either the masculine nouveau or the feminine nouvelle).
 While future Brigham Young University professor and Eyring Research Institute (ERI) figure Dennis Fairclough was not a founder of Novell Data Systems, he did work with the company from its early days.

 A funding proposal was brought to Pete Musser, chairman of the board of Safeguard Scientifics, Inc., a Pennsylvania-based, technology-focused venture capital firm that was an offshoot of the older Safeguard Business Systems.
 Safeguard Scientifics believed that a new computer systems company could help the Business Systems company automate their accounting systems.
 Accordingly, Safeguard Scientifics provided over $2 million in seed funding, and they became the majority owner of Novell Data Systems.
 Canova also owned a significant portion of the new company.

 Novell Data Systems set up offices in a former carpet warehouse located in an obscure industrial park down the road from the largely vacant Geneva Steel works.
 By November 1980, they were placing display ads in the classifieds pages of Utah Valley newspapers, seeking to hire hardware and software engineers and other staff.

 At first the company began to grow rapidly.
 By mid-1981 the company was selling two products, the Nexus Series microcomputer and the Image 800 dot matrix printer.
 Orders began shipping during the second half of 1981.
 The computer product was based on the Zilog Z80 microprocessor and the CP/M operating system.

 The company subsequently did not do well.
 The microcomputer produced by the company was late to an increasingly crowded market and was noncompetitive in terms of performance when it did arrive.
 According to one paraphrase of a Value Line report on Novell Data Systems as a whole during this period, their "revenue was minimal, but expenses were tremendous."
-Davis was fired from Novell Data Systems, a change that occurred in November 1981.
+Davis was fired from Novell Data Systems in November 1981.